Analyzing your prompt, please hold on...

 cells.get("A4").putValue("&=$Year2010(horizontal)");

 In order to process the designer spreadsheet, we must have a data source that corresponds to the Smart Markers used in the designer spreadsheet.
-For instance, we have created a Smart Marker entry as &=$Headers(horizontal), that represents the variable by name Headers whereas the key (horizontal) suggests that the data should be populated horizontally.
+For instance, we have created a Smart Marker entry as &=$Headers(horizontal); this represents the variable named Headers, whereas the key (horizontal) suggests that the data should be populated horizontally.

-In order to demonstrate this use case, we will create the data source from scratch and process it against the designer spreadsheet created in previous step.
-However, in real time scenario, data could already be available for further processing so you can skip the creation of data source if data is already available.
+In order to demonstrate this use case, we will create the data source from scratch and process it against the designer spreadsheet created in the previous step.
+However, in a real‑time scenario, data could already be available for further processing, so you can skip the creation of the data source if data is already available.

 Java